Yamashita Gentarō: Early career

 In 1896, Yamashita was sent to the United Kingdom to oversee warship construction and to study then latest designs of the Royal Navy.
 While based in London, he was promoted to lieutenant commander in 1897 and then to commander in 1898.
 On his return to Japan in 1899, he was appointed executive officer, first on the cruiser Izumi, then on Kasuga.

 In July 1900, Yamashita was assigned command of Japanese marines during the Boxer Rebellion at Tientsin and, after performing special duty in Hong Kong and Chefoo, he was promoted to captain in 1903.

 During the Russo-Japanese War, Yamashita served as an operations planner at the Imperial Japanese Navy General Staff.
 In particular, he was central to the efforts to locate the Russian Baltic Fleet and to predict its movements through the Tsushima Strait, leadings to the crucial Battle of Tsushima.
 Following the war, in February 1906, he was assigned command of the cruiser Iwate, which proved to be the only time he ever captained a ship.
 In November of the same year, he became chief-of-staff of the IJN 1st Fleet.

 As admiral

-Yamashita was promoted to rear admiral in 1908 and subsequently served as chief-of-staff of the Combined Fleet for October to December, when he as assigned to command the Sasebo Naval District.
+Yamashita was promoted to rear admiral in 1908 and subsequently served as chief-of-staff of the Combined Fleet for October to December, when he was assigned to command the Sasebo Naval District.
 In March 1909 he returned to the Navy General Staff as chief of the First Bureau (Operations) and in December of the same year became commandant of the Naval Academy.
 Yamashita was promoted to vice admiral in December 1912.
-While commanding the Navy Academy, he was known for being honest and strict in temperament, but on holidays he often invited the cadets to the his office and served them with rice.
+While commanding the Navy Academy, he was known for being honest and strict in temperament, but on holidays he often invited the cadets to his office and served them with rice.
 He was also a great matchmaker who arranged for the marriages of 24 of his cadets.
 Many of the cadets of the academy during this period went on to play major roles in World War II.